 ab|cdmatch ab or cd

-Tiny link: https://support.assessment.pearson.com/x/sAAgBg
+Tiny Link: https://support.assessment.pearson.com/x/sAAgBg